-Members of the same Trine tend to get along with each other extremely well!
-Now let’s have a look as to how we can try out an exciting Tarot spread to fit with your own Chinese Zodiac Trine.
+Members of the same trine tend to get along with each other extremely well!
+Now let’s have a look at how we can try out an exciting Tarot spread to fit with your own Chinese zodiac trine.

 What Tarot Spread Can I Do for My Chinese Zodiac Trine?

 A Tarot spread for your Chinese zodiac trine is very much about getting to know yourself better.
 The trines are determined by your unique characteristics, so this spread will focus on how you can harness the energy of your trine to deal with whatever issue you are facing.

 This type of spread is best done in conjunction with the First Quarter Moon (which is a time for pushing through fear or doubts), the Waxing Gibbous Moon (a time of taking action in terms of what you want to acquire, such as wealth, relationship, skills, etc) and the Waxing Crescent Moon (a time of thinking about what you want to achieve).

 You will need to know what your Chinese zodiac sign and trine is in order to make sure this Tarot spread works.